 Can students request funding for their master’s or PhD thesis?

 The ISI Fund is not intended to be used as a scholarship or fellowship.
-However, applicants may request funding for expenses related to knowledge dissemination, community engagement, etc. Please see the list of eligible and ineligible expenses and some examples of student-led projects funded by other calls.
+However, applicants may request funding for expenses related to knowledge dissemination, community engagement, etc. Please see the list of eligible and ineligible expenses and some examples of student-led projects.
 For further inquires, contact email@example.com

 Developing a proposal